wesdoyle/storytelling/README.md

 > “If history were taught in the form of stories, it would never be forgotten.” ― Rudyard Kipling

-This repository is an aggregation of links about storytelling as it relates to computers.
+This repository aggregates stories about (and how the nature of storytelling relates to) computers.

 Herein you will find record of many successes and failures.
 You will find stories about your fellow computer programmers in the throes of disaster.
 You may also discover tales of love, madness, and success.
-Within this collection live heroes and anti-heroes, the machines they built, and the fates that befell them.
+Within this collection live tales of heroes and anti-heroes, the machines they built, and the fates that befell them.

 May we continue to share our stories with each other in order to better understand the things we build.